OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 `WKWebView` comes with several security advantages over `UIWebView`:

 - JavaScript is enabled by default but thanks to the `javaScriptEnabled` property of `WKWebView`, it can be completely disabled, preventing all script injection flaws.
-- the `JavaScriptCanOpenWindowsAutomatically` can be used to prevent JavaScript from opening new windows, such as pop-ups.
+- The `JavaScriptCanOpenWindowsAutomatically` can be used to prevent JavaScript from opening new windows, such as pop-ups.
-- the `hasOnlySecureContent` property can be used to verify resources loaded by the WebView are retrieved through encrypted connections.
+- The `hasOnlySecureContent` property can be used to verify resources loaded by the WebView are retrieved through encrypted connections.
 - `WKWebView` implements out-of-process rendering, so memory corruption bugs won't affect the main app process.

 A JavaScript Bridge can be enabled when using `WKWebView`s (and `UIWebView`s).
 See Section "Determining Whether Native Methods Are Exposed Through WebViews" below for more information.

 ##### SFSafariViewController

 [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller "SFSafariViewController") is available starting on iOS 9 and should be used to provide a generalized web viewing experience.
-These WebViews can be easily spotted as they have a characteristic layout which includes:
+These WebViews can be easily spotted as they have a characteristic layout which includes the following elements:

-- A read-only address field with a security indicator
+- A read-only address field with a security indicator.
-- An Action ("Share") button
+- An Action ("Share") button.
-- A Done button, back and forward navigation buttons, and a "Safari" button to open the page directly in Safari
+- A Done button, back and forward navigation buttons, and a "Safari" button to open the page directly in Safari.

 ![SFSafariViewController](Images/Chapters/0x06h/sfsafariviewcontroller.png)

 There are a couple of things to consider:

-- JavaScript cannot be disabled in `SFSafariViewController` and this is one of the reasons why the usage of `WKWebView` is recommended when the goal is extending the app's user interface
+- JavaScript cannot be disabled in `SFSafariViewController` and this is one of the reasons why the usage of `WKWebView` is recommended when the goal is extending the app's user interface.
-- `SFSafariViewController` also shares cookies and other website data with Safari
+- `SFSafariViewController` also shares cookies and other website data with Safari.
-- the user's activity and interaction with a `SFSafariViewController` are not visible to the app, which cannot access AutoFill data, browsing history, or website data
+- The user's activity and interaction with a `SFSafariViewController` are not visible to the app, which cannot access AutoFill data, browsing history, or website data.
-- according to the App Store Review Guidelines, `SFSafariViewController`s may not be hidden or obscured by other views or layers
+- According to the App Store Review Guidelines, `SFSafariViewController`s may not be hidden or obscured by other views or layers.

 This should be sufficient for an app analysis and therefore, `SFSafariViewController`s are out of scope for the Static and Dynamic Analysis sections.